IrfanKhatik/NYDemo/README.md

 - Implemented roman convertor (1 to 3000)
 - Added unit test cases

+## How to run tests
+1] Open Sample App in Xcode
+2] Select Simulator at device to build
+3] Select Project hierarchy
+4] Open Dropdown at NYTimesTests folder
+5] Select NYTimesTests.swift XCTests class
+6] There are three ways to run the test class:
+    a] Product\Test or Command-U. This actually runs all test classes. b] Click the arrow button in the test navigator. c] Click the diamond button in the gutter.

+Also enabled code coverage in current scheme.

 ### Tech

 NYTimes uses a number of open source projects to work properly: